Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Timely: Valentine’s day is just five days away!
 In pure calendar terms, this push is as timely as it gets.

-Personal: If you’re making plans for Valentine’s Day dinner with someone special, the push is plenty personal.
+Personal: If the user is making plans for Valentine’s Day dinner, this push message is plenty personal.
 Even so, the straightforward copy wisely avoids directly assuming the user has romantic plans.
 Maybe Galentine’s Day is on the agenda!

 Actionable: “Find a table before it’s too late” conjures visions of fully booked restaurants.
 If an offer is time-limited or based on a calendar event, giving the exact time left to get the offer is a push notification best practice.